 Figure out where what you LOVE intersects with what you do well.
-Then live to GIVE.
+And then plan how to live to GIVE.
 In my case . . .

 I’ve dedicated my career to helping people become the best versions of themselves.